new-green/GreenPeek/README.md

 Run the program to view your images and system information.

 ## License:
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3 (GPL-3.0).

 ## Contributors:
 - **new_green** (Author)